12 Best Podcasting Communities, Facebook Groups, and Forums

 5. Podcasting Technology Resource Group

-Podcasting Technology Resource Group LinkedIn page
+Podcast Technology Resource Group Linkedin Page

 If you're looking for a group of podcasters with a focus on technical knowledge, this group might be the one for you!

-All you need to join is an active LinkedIn account — no podcasting experience necessary!
+All you need to join is an active LinkedIn account — no podcasting experience is necessary!
 Members can post questions unrelated to technology, including topics like content creation, production, editing, and hosting.

 Podcasting forums